Protection During Pregnancy

 What to do if the risk cannot be controlled

 In a few cases it may be necessary to significantly adjust an employees working conditions or hours, give her alternative work or to suspend her from work on full pay.
-If you think this may be necessary speak to your HR Adviser (Tel 3433; Email staffing)
+If you think this may be necessary speak to your Human Resources Advisor (Tel 3433; Email staffing)

 What about Students?